anantsangtani/react-filter-builder/README.md

 A comprehensive, reusable Filter Builder UI library built with React and TypeScript that allows users to construct complex nested filtering conditions with an intuitive visual interface.

-## 🎯 Challenge Overview
+## 🎯 Overview

-This project implements a **dataset-agnostic Filter Builder** that meets all the requirements specified in the frontend coding challenge:
+This project implements a **dataset-agnostic Filter Builder** that based on below key requirements:

 - ✅ **Reusable Component Library** - Works with any data schema
 - ✅ **Nested Conditions Support** - Unlimited depth AND/OR groups